Philippians 4:6e

 “but in everything by prayer”

-It is one thing to know worry is wrong.
-It is another thing to stop worrying.
+It is one thing to know worry is wrong, but it is another thing to stop worrying.
 After the command (“Be anxious for nothing”) comes the solution.
-The solution to worry is to recognize that we cannot solve many of the apprehensions we face, only God can.
-When we worry we deny God’s sovereignty.
+The solution to worry is to recognize that we cannot solve many of the apprehensions we face—only God can.
+When we worry, we deny God’s sovereignty.
 We assume that sovereignty to ourselves.
-If God is not sovereign we better worry.
+If God is not sovereign, we’d better worry.
 If God is alive and well, there is no need to worry.

-The word “everything” suggests that there is no situation that we face not open to God’s interest.
+The word “everything” suggests that there is no situation we face that is not open to God’s interest.
 “Everything” is a term of panacea.
 Prayer is a panacea for anything we face.
 People say there are no panaceas anymore.
 God teaches us that there is a panacea in prayer.

 Principle: